josepedro/recognizer_musical_harmonies/README.md

 # Recognizer Musical Harmonies
-This source code is a prototype written in matlab of computational solution of musical chords recognition.
+This source code is a prototype written in MATLAB of computational solution of musical chords recognition.

 ## Example of Use
 Run the script "example.m".
 The results should be like this: